Henry Sherburne (colonel)

-Colonel Henry Sherburne (1748-1824) was an officer in the Continental Army during the American Revolution.
-He commanded Sherburne's Additional Continental Regiment from 1777 to 1781 and served as the General Treasurer of Rhode Island from 1792 to 1807.
+Colonel Henry Sherburne (1748-1824) was an officer in the Continental Army during the American Revolutionary War.
+He commanded Sherburne's Additional Continental Regiment from 1777 to 1781, and served as the General Treasurer of Rhode Island from 1792 to 1807.

 Early life

 Henry Sherburne was born in Newport, Rhode Island, on August 3, 1748.
 He was the son of Benjamin Sherburne, a colonel in the Rhode Island Militia.

 Revolutionary War

 Sherburne was commissioned as the major of Church's Regiment (a.k.a.
 3rd Rhode Island Regiment) in May 1775.
 He served with this unit during the Siege of Boston until it was discharged on December 31, 1775.

 On January 1, 1776, he became the major of the 15th Continental Regiment.
 He was captured at the Battle of The Cedars near Montreal in May 1776, as the result of a plan formulated by Jean-Baptiste-Jérémie Testard Louvigny de Montigny (1741 - 1799), a son of Jacques Testard de Montigny. and was later exchanged.
 He was noted for his heroism at the Battle of Trenton in December 1776, where he led a successful bayonet charge.
 On January 1, 1777, he became the major of the 1st Rhode Island Regiment, commanded by Colonel James Varnum.
 He held this position for only a few days before he was given command of his own regiment.